-LEGAL ISSUES: MINORS AND CONSENT C.R.S. § 18-3-405
+LEGAL ISSUES: MINORS AND CONSENT

 Because adolescents are still minors, there are some legal considerations of which rape crisis advocates and youth serving professionals need to be aware.
 Statutes regarding sexual assault on a child are outlined in Colorado Revised Statute 18-3-405.
 The term statutory rape is often used to describe sexual activities where one participant is below the age required to legally consent to the behavior.
-In Colorado, individuals cannot legally consent to sexual activity if they are less than 15 years of age and their sexual partner (not their spouse) is at least four years older.
-This means that depending on the age of the individuals involved, charges of sexual assault on a child or sexual assault can be brought against an individual who has sex with even a "willing" partner who is younger than 15 years old.
-Sexual assault charges also apply if a victim is at least 15 years of age, but less than 17 years of age and the perpetrator is at least 10 years older than the victim (but not the spouse).
-For example, a 16-year-old cannot legally consent to be in a relationship with a 27-year-old yet could consent to a relationship with a partner who is in his/her early-mid twenties.
+In Colorado, the age of consent is 17 with some proximity clauses for young people who are under 17.
+If a person is 15 or 16, they can consent to sexual activity with a partner who is up to 10 years older than them.
+For example, a 16-year-old cannot legally consent to be in a relationship with a 27-year-old yet could consent to sexual activity with a partner who is up to 4 years older than them.
+For example, a 14-year-old could consent to sexual activity with someone up is up to 18 years old.
+This means that depending on the age of the individual who has sex with even a "willing" partner who is younger than 15 years old.
+The statutory rape laws do not apply if the partners are married.

-Adolescents are considered minors until they turn 18.
-Therefore, Colorado's mandated reporting law (C.R.S. § 19-3-304) applies to any adolescent under age 18.
+However, adolescents are considered minors until they turn eighteen.
+Therefore, Colorado's mandated reporting law (C.R.S. § 19-3-304) applies to any adolescent under age eighteen.
 This means that whenever there is a concern that an adolescent is being abused or neglected, someone with a mandatory reporting requirement (including victim advocates) must initiate a report to the Department of Social Services (DSS) or law enforcement.
 Advocates should seek supervision under such circumstances and be familiar with their organization's protocols designed to comply with the law.
 It is important to understand that individual people are mandatory reporters, not agencies.
 If you are a mandated reporter, simply telling your Supervisor does not fulfill your obligation under the law.